Over the next three years, more people in the US will turn age 65 than…

 - Dental care

 Additionally, several routine procedures aren’t covered by Medicare provisions.
-In essence, Medicare serves public patients through intensive treatments, prescription insurance and hospital stays.
+In essence, Medicare serves public patients through intensive treatments, prescription insurance, and hospital stays.
 However, diagnostic treatments, remedial therapy, and even hospital-based amenities may not be covered.

 Does Medicare Supplement Insurance Help With Uncovered Balances?